TeamREPENTOGON/REPENTOGON/docs/docs/Game.md

 ___
 ### SetColorModifier () {: aria-label='Functions' }
 #### void SetColorModifier ( [ColorModifier](ColorModifier.md) ColorModifier, boolean Lerp = true, float Rate = 0.015 ) {: .copyable aria-label='Functions' }

 ___
+### SetDizzyAmount () {: aria-label='Functions' }
+#### void SetDizzyAmount ( float Amount , float Intensity) {: .copyable aria-label='Functions' }
+Sets the dizzy amount akin to Wavy Cap.
+`Amount` is the amount that the screen will be affected.
+Will reset current dizziness and slowly reach the desired intensity.
+Also works in reverse if current intensity is higher than the `Amount`.
+`Intensity` is the starting intensity of the effect.
+???+ warning "Warning"
+    Best to stay within `0`-`1` and increment by 0.1 while using this function. `1` has the most extreme effect on the screen while `0` removes the effect.

+___
 ### SetDonationModAngel () {: aria-label='Functions' }